fabric8io/fabric8/docs/docker.md

 Other than that; the container should appear like any other container (e.g. like a child/ssh/openshift/cloud container).

+### Docker image for Java containers

+Fabric8 uses `fabric8/fabric8-java` image to create dockerized Java containers.
+You can start an empty Java container using the following shell command:

+    docker run -P -i -t fabric8/fabric8-java /bin/bash

+After the application is deployed into the Dockerized Java container, the latter contains the main jar of that application together with all its transitive dependencies.
+Mentioned jars are kept in the `/home/fabric8/lib` directory.
+Application is started using the `/home/fabric8/startup.sh` script.

 ### how to ssh into a docker container

 If your docker based container doesn't start up you probably want to ssh into it and have a look around.
 Luckily the [fabric8/fabric8](https://index.docker.io/u/fabric8/fabric8/) container comes with sshd enabled by default.